Symptoms |

 Casting became cloudy with certain tints |

-- Not all tints will react the same when used Cast N Turn, compared to being used in other products
+- Not all tints will react the same when used with Cast N Turn, compared to being used in other products.

 |